-The complex footprint of CF4 can be appreciated in \cref{fig:vrmap_sph_shl} where we show the angular distribution of the catalog, colored by the number of groups in each pixel on the sky, in three different shells.
-We consider three different regimes: dense and isotropic below $80\Mpch$, relatively dense and relatively isotropic between $80-160\Mpch$, and lastly strongly anisotropic between $160-240\Mpch$.
-The last shell is cropped to $240\Mpch$ so as to keep shells of constant thickness.
-The reader will note the Milky Way shadows an opening angle of about $10^{\circ}$ around the galactic plane; a region of the sky dubbed the Zone of Avoidance, where it is relatively impossible to obtain distance moduli measurements due to obscuration.
+The complex footprint of CF4 can be appreciated in \cref{fig:vrmap_sph_shl}, where we show the angular distribution of the catalog, colored by the number of groups in each pixel on the sky in three different radial shells.
+We considered three different regimes: dense and isotropic below $80\Mpch$, relatively dense and relatively isotropic between $80-160\Mpch$, and last, strongly anisotropic between $160-240\Mpch$.
+The last shell was cropped to $240\Mpch$ so as to keep shells of constant thickness.
+The Milky Way shadows an opening angle of about $10^{\circ}$ around the Galactic plane; a region of the sky dubbed the zone of avoidance, where it is relatively impossible to obtain distance modulus measurements due to foreground obscuration.